Home

 Pittsburgh Tribune-Review Focus Magazine Postcards - 2001-2008

-Minerd.com regularly is in the news and its content generates news.
-Telling the story of our website, our extended population of cousins, national family reunion and proprietary brand of research and storytelling are keys to reaching many thousands of cousins and the public at large and sharing this website's encyclopedic trove of family information.
+Minerd.com and its founder regularly are in the public eye and generate news.
+Telling the story of our website and archives, our extended population of cousins, national family reunion and proprietary brand of research and storytelling are keys to reaching many thousands of cousins and the public at large and sharing this website's encyclopedic trove of family information.

-Our goal is to educate anyone about our mission to document the early lives of more than 1,900 of our collective forefathers and mothers, and the enormous, long-term collective impact that an average, ordinary American family can have on society.
+Our goal is to educate anyone about our mission to document the early lives of thousands of our collective forefathers, mothers and cousins, and the enormous, long-term collective impact that an average, ordinary American family can have on society.
 Here is a summary of news-making efforts since 1999.

 ~ 2023 ~

 Aug.
-4, 2023 - An scanned vintage image from the Minerd.com Archives -- the cover of McClure's Magazine, May 1903, and bearing the headline "Pittsburg: A City Ashamed," part of the Beaver Area Heritage Museum's award-winning 2022-2023 display -- is published in the Pittsburgh Post-Gazette.
-The image illustrates the article "Was U.S. Sen Matthew Quay from Beaver a saint or sinner?," authored by Karen Kadilak.
+4, 2023 - Quotes from the founder of this website, and a scanned vintage image from the Minerd.com Archives -- the cover of McClure's Magazine, May 1903, and bearing the headline "Pittsburg: A City Ashamed," exhibited as part of the Beaver Area Heritage Museum's multi-award-winning 2022-2023 display -- are published in the Pittsburgh Post-Gazette article entitled "Was U.S. Sen Matthew Quay from Beaver a saint or sinner?," authored by Karen Kadilak.

 Minerd.com Archives images used in the national and state award-winning Beaver Area Heritage Museum exhibit, "Matthew Stanley Quay: Saint or Sinner?"